CITY OF CHILLICOTHE

 Tri-County Regional Planning Commission facilitates the planning process, leads steering committee meetings, gathers and analyzes data, and supports the community organizing efforts of the steering committee by coordinating engagement events, like workshops and open houses.

-Members of the community are comprised of residents, employees, and stakeholders of Chillicothe.
+Community members are comprised of residents, employees, and stakeholders of Chillicothe.
 The role of the community throughout the planning process is to provide feedback that informs the priorities and goals of the comprehensive plan.

 Steering Committee Members